cairo-book/cairo-book/src/ch14-01-contract-storage.md

 Note: You might encounter `LegacyMap` in older code or documentation.
 This was the previous mapping type used in Cairo contracts, but it has been deprecated in favor of the more flexible `Map` type.
 If you come across `LegacyMap`, it's recommended to update it to `Map` that provides more control over storage, as they have identical storage layouts allowing for a safe migration.

-Map is a new and more flexible type for maintaining mappings in a contract storage.
-With Map<K,V> we can:
-- Have nested Maps (rather than having a tuple type key with LegacyMap)
-- Have Map as a member of a struct (we will dive into this in the following storage_node section) Note that the storage layout of Map<K, V> is identical to that LegacyMap<K,V>, hence you can safely migrate to the new type.

 You can also create more complex mappings with multiple keys.
 You can find in Listing {{#ref storage-mapping}} the popular `allowances` storage variable of the ERC20 Standard which maps an `owner` and an allowed `spender` to their `allowance` amount using multiple keys passed inside a tuple:

 ```rust,noplayground